 To have self-control we must be honest with ourselves about our weaknesses.
 We are not perfect, and there are some things that keep us from being with God all the time.
 Fasting is a great way to talk about self-control.
 We all get hungry, and we all need to eat to nourish our bodies.
 However, when we are able to say no to the desire to eat too much or too richly, it takes our focus off of an object (food) and onto relationships (God and other people).
 Self-control helps us to be present with the people in front of us and to love (sacrifice for) them.

-ACTIVITY 2: REFLECTION

-- What are your weaknesses?

-- What keeps you from a full relationship with God?

-With others?

-Many of the participants may have never reflected upon their appetites and abilities to control them.
-This activity and discussion can build on the previous discussion and help participants become more specific in how they think about self-control and its role in their relationships with God and others.

-ACTIVITY 3: SCRIPTURE & APPLICATION

-Have one participant read the following passage aloud to the group, twice:
+ACTIVITY 2: REFLECTION 10 minutes Ask participants the following questions and facilitate a discussion: - What are your weaknesses? - What keeps you from being close with God?
+Remember: Many of the participants may have never reflected upon their relationship with God in this way.
+This activity and discussion can build on the previous discussion and help participants become more specific in how they think about self-control and its role in their relationships (with other people and with God.)
+ACTIVITY 3: SCRIPTURE & APPLICATION 10 minutes Have one participant read the following passage aloud to the group, twice: "A man without self-control is like a city broken into and left without walls."
+(Proverbs 25:28) Then ask participants the following questions and facilitate a discussion: - What does a city look like when its walls have been broken down? - What does this passage tell us about self-control? - How can we keep the walls to our city (hearts) strong?
+Lesson: